Introduction

 - Once the blinds are posted, each participant player at the table gets their hole cards face down.
 The number of hole cards depends on the variant being played.
 For example, the players receive two hole cards in Texas Hold 'em.

-- Starting to the left of the big blind, players make decisions based on their hole cards' strength.
+- Starting to the left of the big blind, players make decisions based on the strength of their hole cards.
 They can choose to fold, call, or raise.

 - The action proceeds around the table clockwise until all players have had the opportunity to act.
 Each player's decision is influenced by factors such as the strength of their hand, their position at the table, their opponents' moves, and the betting actions of those before them.